rshepherd549/rust_atomics_chap_9/rust_atomics_chap_9.md

   value: UnsafeCell<T>,
 }
 ```
-Promise that the `Mutex` is safe to share between threads:
+Promise that the `Mutex` is safe to share between threads if the type supports `Send`:
 ```rust
 unsafe impl<T> Sync for Mutex<T> where T: Send {}
 ```